Musashi13/HELP/README.md

 # HELP
-dApp for retrieving funds from a malicious bot-compromised wallet -
+dApp for retrieving funds from a compromised wallet hacked by a malicious bot -

 # Prerequisites